Tommob1/Stepper-Motor-Test/README.md

-A quick test for a new stepper motor
+A quick test for a stepper motor.